 Regional Spellings and Vocabulary

 I’ve recently started adding regional variations for sets with differences between North American English and British English vocabulary and/or spelling.

-To prepare the lists– in addition to suggestions– I’m also using the Collins Online Dictionary.
+To prepare the lists– in addition to suggestions emailed from teachers– I’m also using the Collins Online Dictionary.
 Their entries regularly suggest American usage when different from the British, though Canadian or Australian variations are few and far between.

 For these regionally differing flashcard sets I’ve omitted IPA cards altogether.
 Being Canadian, I wanted American pronunciation with (mostly) British English spelling.
 As it turns out, the number of files needed to accommodate all the combinations would really complicate the drop-down menu.
 To simplify, I’m just leaving IPA off.
 Sorry 🙁

 Materials on ESLFlashcards.com are available for personal and classroom use only.
 Our flashcards use both royalty-free and licensed images.
 We cannot grant permission for other uses.

 Thank you to the teachers who have sent me requests and suggestions– feedback is always welcome 🙂